-E. Nondiscrimination.
+F. Nondiscrimination.

 KFHPWA does not discriminate on the basis of physical or mental disabilities in its employment practices and services.
-KFHPWA will not refuse to enroll or terminate a Member's coverage on the basis of age, sex, race, religion, occupation or health status.
+KFHPWA will not refuse to enroll or terminate a Member's coverage and will not deny care on the basis of age, sex, sexual orientation, gender identity, race, color, religion, national origin, citizenship or immigration status, veteran or military status, occupation or health status.

-F. Preauthorization.
+G. Preauthorization.

-Refer to Section IV. for information regarding which services KFHPWA requires Preauthorization.
+Refer to Section IV. or Authorizations & Clinical Review Overview | Kaiser Permanente Washington for more information regarding which services, equipment and facility types KFHPWA requires Preauthorization.
 Failure to obtain Preauthorization when required may result in denial of coverage for those services; and the member may be responsible for the cost of these non-Covered services.
 Members may contact Member Services to request Preauthorization.